 Travelling is Nagaland is just as safer as any other part of the country, with the local insurgency groups being totally inactive at the moment, and hopefully going to stay that way.
 But even if not, and from what I’ve experienced, people in Nagaland understand what value tourism brings to the state, and can never harm tourists for coming all the way to their neighbourhood only to spend money.

-During my 20-day backpacking trip in Nagaland, I hitchhiked about 6 times, with twice on my own; camped once, again on my own; blindly trusted on locals and ended up sipping hot tea or a cup of rice beer in their house, and in the end, it all went just well.
+During my 20-day backpacking trip in Nagaland, I hitchhiked about 6 times, with twice on my own; camped once, again on my own; blindly trusted on locals and ended up sipping hot tea or a glass of rice beer in their house, and in the end, it all went well.

 So just be aware of what’s going on around you and not feel afraid.
 Take necessary steps to minimize risk wherever needed and you will see that people in Nagaland are just as friendly, hospitable and kind as you expect people in mountains to often be